What is Cornea?

 • Layers of the cornea (epithelium, stroma, endothelium)

-Bowman’s layer: this layer connects the epithelium and the stroma
+Bowman’s layer: this layer joins the stroma and the epithelium.

-Stroma: the cornea gets its dome shaped due to the stroma.
-It is the thickest layer of the cornea.
+Stroma: The stroma is what gives the cornea its dome shape.
+It is the cornea’s thickest layer.

 Endothelium: this is a single layer of cells which is found in between the stroma and the aqueous humor, the aqueous is a clear jelly like substance found in our eye.